Nahblue/react-roles/README.md

 Roles:
 On the roles screen, you will find the following features:
--Roles list: Displays all roles in the API.
+- Roles list: Displays all roles in the API.
--Role creation: allows you to add a new role.
+- Role creation: allows you to add a new role.
--Role Search: Searches for roles based on specific criteria.
+- Role Search: Searches for roles based on specific criteria.
--Role editing: allows you to modify the information of an existing role.
+- Role editing: allows you to modify the information of an existing role.
--Role Deletion: Remove a role from the list.
+- Role Deletion: Remove a role from the list.

 #Technologies

--Next.js
+- Next.js
--Axios
+- Axios
--Zod
+- Zod
--TanStack Query
+- TanStack Query
--React Hook Form
+- React Hook Form
--Lucid React
+- Lucid React
--React Toastify
+- React Toastify

 Made with ♥ by Nahblue 😋